spxy/clpc/README.md

   - `C-h o SYMBOL RET`: Show help for `SYMBOL`.

-## Unit 3: SLIME
+## Unit 3: SLIME, Paredit, Rainbow Delimiters

+In this section, we will install three Emacs packages to turn Emacs into an efficient development environment for Common Lisp:

-SLIME stands for Superior Lisp Interaction Mode for Emacs.
-It is an Emacs mode that adds support for interacting with a running Common Lisp process for compilation, debugging, document lookup, etc. while developing Common Lisp applications.
+  - Superior Lisp Interaction Mode for Emacs (SLIME): It is an Emacs mode that adds support for interacting with a running Common Lisp process for compilation, debugging, document lookup, etc. while developing Common Lisp applications.

-There are two popular ways to install SLIME.
-The easiest way is to install from MELPA.
-Another way is to install SLIME is from its Git repository.
-Both ways are presented below.
-If you are confused which way to choose, just install SLIME from MELPA and skip the section about installing from Git.
+  - Paredit: It helps in keeping parentheses balanced and in performing structured editing of S-expressions.

+  - Rainbow Delimiters: It makes it easy to see matching parentheses by coloring parentheses at different depth levels with different colors.

+Out of these three packages, only SLIME is essential.
+It is necessary to install SLIME to get the full experience of Common Lisp programming with its interactive evaluation and debuging features.

+The other two packages, paredit and rainbow delimiters, are not so essential, but they can be helpful in keeping track of the nested parentheses.

+The next section shows how to install these packages and enable them.

-### Unit 3.1: Install SLIME Using MELPA
+### Unit 3.1: Install Packages

-MELPA stands for Milkypostman's Emacs Lisp Package Archive.
-It is as a repository of Emacs packages.
-GNU Emacs version 24 and later uses Emacs Lisp Package Archive (ELPA) but not MELPA as the default repository for packages.
-Since, SLIME is available in MELPA but not in ELPA, we configure Emacs to use MELPA and then install SLIME from it.

-Perform the following steps to install SLIME from MELPA:

  1. Start Emacs with this command: